Advantech-EdgeSync-Containers/ACC-L2-02-Edge-AI-enabled-Container/README.md

 ## Known Limitations

-1. **LLM Support**: Large language models over 3B parameters are not recommended due to memory constraints.
-2. **ONNX Runtime**: Limited GPU acceleration for complex operators.
+1. **ONNX Runtime**: Limited GPU acceleration for complex operators.
-3. **Mixed Precision**: Some operations may fall back to FP32 even in FP16 mode.
+2. **Mixed Precision**: Some operations may fall back to FP32 even in FP16 mode.
-4. **Display Acceleration**: X11 forwarding performance may be limited.
+3. **Display Acceleration**: X11 forwarding performance may be limited.
-5. **ONNX Runtime GPU Support**: For optimal performance, convert ONNX models to TensorRT engines.
+4. **ONNX Runtime GPU Support**: For optimal performance, convert ONNX models to TensorRT engines.

 Copyright © 2025 Advantech Corporation.
 All rights reserved.